KirilGeorgiev247/Design-patterns/Structural/Decorator/README.md

 + ensure dynamically decorating a class by extending it with filters

-+ a decorator is different from an adapter in that a decorator only changes an object'sresponsibilities,not itsinterface;an adapter will give an object a completely new interface
++ a decorator is different from an adapter in a way that a decorator only changes an object's responsibilities, not it's interface.
+An adapter will give an object a completely new interface

 *pros*